How to make PDFs Accessible | Episode 5: Irvine Valley College

 • Acronym Clarity: The text “HS Student Parent Night” uses unclear acronyms.
 Expand acronyms for clarity.
 Change the text in the document properties.

-• Figure Tags: Adding alternative text to figure tags is crucial for visually impaired users to understand image content.
-Figures with text should be transcribed in the alt text area.
+• Figure Tags: You should add alternative text to figure tags to help visually impaired users understand image content.
+Transcribe text in figures into the alt text area.
 Artifact any figures that don’t add value.

 Adding alternative text to Figure tags is essential for accessibility